DahyannAraya/copernicus-seasonal-forecast-tools/README.md

 For full documentation of all features and functions, please refer to the [Copernicus Seasonal Forecast Tools documentation on ReadTheDocs](https://copernicus-seasonal-forecast-tools.readthedocs.io/en/latest/?badge=latest).

+## **Getting Started**

+To use this package, you must first configure access to the `Copernicus Climate Data Store (CDS) <https://cds.climate.copernicus.eu>`_, which provides the seasonal forecast datasets.

+We've prepared a comprehensive [CDS API setup guide](https://copernicus-seasonal-forecast-tools.readthedocs.io/en/latest/cds_api.html) to walk you through each step of the process.
+Once configured, you'll be ready to explore and analyze seasonal forecast data with ease!

 ## **Installation**